-What to Consider When Choosing the Best Air-Fryer Toaster Oven
+What to Consider When Choosing an Air-Fryer Toaster Oven

 Air-fryer toaster ovens combine the convection oven cooking of an air fryer and the features of a toaster oven into one appliance.
 Also known as convection toaster ovens, these versatile tools are a pleasure to have in the kitchen.
 When shopping for the best air-fry toaster oven, consider its size, power, cooking functions, ease of cleaning, and any additional features and accessories.

 Counter space is a valuable commodity in many kitchens.
 Air-fryer toaster ovens tend to be boxy and larger than podlike air fryers, so they can eat up more counter or storage space.
-Shoppers will want to take the toaster oven’s footprint into consideration to make sure it will fit in their kitchen.
+Shoppers will want to consider the toaster oven’s footprint to ensure it will fit in their kitchen.

 The chief benefit to the bigger size is a relatively roomy internal capacity.
 That means users can cook more at a time without crowding the pan (a common problem with small air-fryer bins).
 Capacity can be measured in cubic feet, quarts, or even by slices of toast.
 To get a better idea of capacity, it’s usually compared to an amount of food, like how many slices of bread the oven can toast at a time.

 When choosing the ideal air-fryer toaster oven, consider its intended use.
 Look for an option that is spacious enough to cook favorite foods, whether it’s a loaf of bread, a pizza, or a whole roast chicken.
 Small air-fryer toaster ovens are also useful, but keep in mind that these compact versions might not accommodate standard pans and baking accessories.